Red Sox vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Betting Records & Stats

-- The Red Sox have a 60.8% chance to win this matchup based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Red Sox's implied win probability is 61.5%.

-- Boston has played in 152 games with set over/under, and have combined with opponents to go over the total 79 times (79-69-4).
+- Boston has had an over/under set by oddsmakers 153 times, and have combined with opponents to go over the total in 79 of those games (79-70-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!